 |Lost||9 Mar 1944|

-On 9 March 1944, the US Coast Guard manned USS Leopold (Cmdr.
+On 9 March 1944 the US Coast Guard manned USS Leopold (Cmdr.
 Kenneth Coy Phillips, USCG) was on her second voyage and escorting the convoy CU-16, when she got an acoustic contact about 400 miles south of Iceland and turned to investigate it.
 But before the destroyer escort reached the U-boat, she was hit at 22.00 hours by a Gnat from U-255 and was abandoned.
-The vessel remained afloat, but sank early the next morning in position 58º44'N, 25º50'W. 171 died which includes all 13 officers and only 28 survived all ratings were picked up by the USS Joyce USS Joyce (DE 317).
+The vessel broke in two and remained afloat, but both parts sank early the next morning in position 58º44'N, 25º50'W. 172 died which includes all 13 officers and only 28 ratings survived who were picked up by USS Joyce (DE 317).

 Hit by U-boat